reeshma13/bitsom_ba_25071594-fleximart-data-architecture/README.md

 ## Challenges Faced

-1. Handling foreign key errors in fact tables
+# Handling foreign key errors in fact tables
+While loading data into the fact_sales table, foreign key constraint errors occurred because some dimension records were not available at the time of insertion.
+Since fact tables depend on dimension tables, inserting sales data before loading date, product, or customer information caused failures.
-Solution: Ensured that dimension tables were populated first and validated all foreign key references before inserting fact data.
+Solution: I ensured that all dimension tables (dim_date, dim_product, and dim_customer) were populated first.
+I also carefully verified that every foreign key used in the fact table existed in the corresponding dimension tables before inserting the data.
+This step-by-step loading order helped avoid foreign key violations.

-2. Managing different date formats and missing values during ETL
+# Managing different date formats and missing values during ETL
-Solution: Implemented date normalization logic and explicit data imputation with clear documentation and comments.
+The raw data contained dates in multiple formats and some records had missing customer or product information.
+This caused inconsistencies during data transformation and loading.
+Solution: I implemented date normalization logic to convert all dates into a standard format before processing.
+For missing values, I applied explicit data imputation rules and documented the reasons for these corrections using comments and logs.
+This approach ensured consistent data quality and made the ETL process transparent and easy to understand.